 Deciding where to file your case and picking the correct small claims court is important for a couple of reasons:

 • The small claims forms and procedures may be different for different courts.
-The Las Vegas Justice Court, for example, has separate small claims forms and procedures that you must use in that court.
+The Las Vegas Justice Court, for example, has their own small claims forms and procedures that you must use.

-• If you file your case in the wrong court, the judge will not have jurisdiction to hear your case.
+• If you file your case in the wrong court, the judge does not have jurisdiction to hear the matter.
 Your case will likely be dismissed.

 You must file your small claims case in the justice court for the township where: